alfonsograziano/web-developer-roadmap/README.md

 - [ ]  Achieve 3 mentoring sessions.
 Contact more senior developers on Linkedin asking for a 30-minute mentoring session.
 A lot of devs will help you for free, you just need to ask

 ### ⛓️ Week 8 - Database Basics
+#### Week Description

+This week, you will explore various database paradigms and learn how to work with SQL and NoSQL databases using popular tools and frameworks.
+Start by understanding the different types of database systems and their use cases.
+Next, learn the fundamentals of SQL and relational databases, covering topics such as database design, querying, and administration.

+After gaining a solid understanding of SQL, dive into TypeORM, a powerful Object Relational Mapper (ORM) for TypeScript and JavaScript, which will equip you with the skills to work with databases in a Node.js environment.
+Lastly, learn how to build applications using MongoDB, a popular NoSQL database, in conjunction with Node.js, Express, and Mongoose, covering essential concepts such as schema design, data modeling, and CRUD operations.

+#### Why it Matters

+Databases play a critical role in the storage and management of data for various software systems.
+Understanding different database paradigms and being proficient in working with both SQL and NoSQL databases are essential skills for developers.

+Gaining valuable knowledge about various database paradigms will help you make informed decisions when selecting the appropriate database technology for your projects.
+Learning SQL and relational databases will enable you to work with widely-used database systems, while familiarity with TypeORM will allow you to work efficiently with databases in a Node.js environment.
+Acquiring skills in MongoDB will provide you with the ability to handle large-scale and complex data in NoSQL databases.
+These skills will make you a more versatile developer and increase your employability and value in the job market.

 - [ ]  Watch [7 Database Paradigms](https://youtu.be/W2Z7fbCLSTw)
 - [ ]  Watch [SQL Tutorial - Full Database Course for Beginners](https://youtu.be/HXV3zeQKqGY)